The Voice Kids (Philippine TV series) season 3

 The third season of The Voice Kids was a Philippine reality singing competition on ABS-CBN.
 Lea Salonga and Bamboo Mañalac returned to the show as coaches.
 Sarah Geronimo left the show to focus on her other projects, such as ASAP, and a new album.
 As a result, Sharon Cuneta replaced her as a coach.
 Luis Manzano and Robi Domingo returned to host the show; however, Yeng Constantino was replaced by Kim Chiu.
 Constantino didn't return to the show due to her earlier commitments with some other programs.

-The show premiered on May 28, 2016, replacing the fifth season of Pilipinas Got Talent.
+It aired May 28 to August 28, 2016, replacing the fifth season of Pilipinas Got Talent and was replaced by Pinoy Boyband Superstar.
 It airs 7:15 p.m.
 (PST) every Saturdays; and 7 p.m.
 (PST) every Sundays.

-The show ended on August 28, 2016, with Joshua Oliveros of Team Lea as the champion, the first male grand champion in the show to do so and marking Salonga's first win in the show as coach.
+Joshua Oliveros of FamiLea as the winner, the first male grand champion in the show to do so and marking Salonga's first win in the show as coach.